allistairlee/Google-IT-Automation-with-Python-Professional-Certificate/Course 1 - Crash Course on Python/Week 1 - Hello Python!/Notes.md

 ### What is programming?
 * At a basic level, a computer program is a recipe of instructions that tells your computer what to do.
 When you write a program, you create a step by step recipe of what needs to be done to complete a task and when your computer executes the program it reads what you wrote and follows your instructions to the letter.
 * Programming languages are actually similar to humans spoken languages since they have a syntax and semantics.
-  * In a human language, syntax is the rules for how a sentence is constructed while semantics refers to the actual meaning of the statements.
+  * In **human language**, syntax is the rules for how a sentence is constructed while semantics refers to the actual meaning of the statements.
-  * In a programming language, syntax is the rules for how each instruction is written and the semantics is the effects the instructions have.
+  * In **programming language**, syntax is the rules for how each instruction is written and the semantics is the effects the instructions have.
 * What's the difference between a script and a program?
 Scripts are programs with a short development cycle that can be created and deployed rapidly.
 In other words, a script is a program that is short, simple, and can be written very quickly.

 ### What is automation?